0xcf/decal-web/about.md

 # Administrivia

 ## Enrollment
 This is a **2 unit DeCal**.
-Since it is a DeCal, the course is P/NP. **You must attend an infosession and complete Lab 0 to apply.** If you are selected for the course, we will send you a course enrollment code by September 5.
+Since it is a DeCal, the course is P/NP. **You must complete Lab 0 to apply.** If you are selected for the course, we will send you a course enrollment code by January 30.

 ## Communication
-Official course communications will primarily be sent via email, and mirrored on the front page of the course website.
+Official course communications will primarily be sent via email (through Piazza announcements), and mirrored on the front page of the course website.

 There are several ways you can get in contact with course facilitators:
 1. Send a message on the course Piazza. (best for conceptual/debugging/content help)